-- Arrange that at least two people discuss the shortlisting proceedings (these two people will ideally also be part of the interview). - Assess whether there are any inconsistencies or gaps in the candidate's employment and consider the reasons given for them. - Explore any further potential concerns.
+- Arrange that at least two people discuss the shortlisting proceedings (these people will ideally also be part of the interview). - Assess whether there are any inconsistencies or gaps in the candidate's employment and consider the reasons given for them. - Consider undertaking online searches as necessary and explore any further potential concerns.